dgtlmoon/changedetection.io/README.md

 ### Future plans

 - Greater configuration of check interval times, page request headers.
-- General options for timeout, default headers
+- ~~General options for timeout, default headers~~
 - On change detection, callout to another API (handy for notices/issue trackers)
-- Explore the differences that were detected.
+- ~~Explore the differences that were detected~~
+- Add more options to explore versions of differences
 - Use a graphic/rendered page difference instead of text (see the experimental `selenium-screenshot-diff` branch)